 On Sept.
 6, 2016, New York became the first state in the nation to require all public schools and BOCES to test all sources of drinking water for lead.
-If a water outlet is found to have a lead level above the state’s “action level” of 15 parts per billion (ppb), a school district must:
+At that time, if any water outlet was found to have a lead level above the state’s action level of 15 parts per billion (ppb), a school district had to: take immediate steps to prohibit use of the outlet for drinking or cooking purposes; implement an appropriate remediation plan; and ensure that students and staff have an adequate supply of water for drinking and cooking while remedial steps are taken.

 Full reports for each school building in our district are provided under “Water Testing Results.”